nakedmcse/waifuVault-c-api-unofficial/README.md

 ## Error Handling

 After each call to the SDK, you need to use a call to getError to check for any errors during the call.
 If it returns NULL, then all was OK.
-If there was an error, then you must consume the error with free.
+If there was an error, then you must consume the error with clearError.

 ```c
 FileResponse infoResponse